 Step #2: Send the Prepared Message to Your Connection

 Next, your rep should write an introduction letter the mutual connection can send to the prospect.
 This should be brief and to the point.
 When your rep sends this to the connection, they should also include the option that they can, of course, write their own introduction message.
 The purpose of providing them with a template or a drafted letter is so you wouldn’t need to steal precious time from their busy schedules.
+You may consider using third party tools to help you streamline this part of the process.
+Tools such as our own sales productivity assistant: FlyMSG the auto text expander, that provides you with top sales templates for you and your team.

 The prewritten message should also include a phrase such as, “I’ll let you two take it from here.”
 That way, once your connection has made the introduction, they can be removed from subsequent emails.